-Since 2012, the Fund has distributed more than 519,413 Capital Metro transit passes to 74 local nonprofits for use by their clients.
-This has resulted in more than
+Since 2012, the Fund has distributed Capital Metro transit passes to local nonprofits for use by their clients.
+This has resulted in more than 10 million rides.

-Additionally, the Transit Empowerment Fund Board has funded the following demonstration projects to expand transit services in underserved areas:
+Additionally, the Transit Empowerment Fund Board has funded the following demonstration and planning projects to expand transit services in underserved areas:

 - In 2013, the Fund invested in a demonstration project that provides transportation to clients of AVANCE living in Far Northeast Austin and Del Valle in order to access Parent-Child Education programs.
 This program provided transportation for 70 clients at a cost that was lower than the provision of special transit services.
 The program was such a success that the Manor and Del Valle Independent School Districts are working with AVANCE to continue the services.

 - In 2014, the Fund partnered with AGE of Central Texas to identify gaps and resources, and create a plan to address the transportation needs of older adults in the Austin area.
 The report was completed in February 2015 and is guiding the future work of the Board to expand transportation access for seniors in our community.